Titantek/ada-outlier-datastory/content.md

 {: .box-note}
    **Hop Distance Distribution Plot** \
    Another interesting characteristic of networks can be visualized through what is called an Hop Distance Distribution Plot (or a Reachability Plot).
 We are plotting the average number of reachable nodes versus the number of hops needed to reach them.
 This plot represent how many articles we can reach on average after a certain number of clicks.
-This kind of plot can provide information on : \
+This kind of plot can provide information on: \
-   • The network diameter \
+   • the network diameter \
-   • The Presence of Hubs \
+   • the Presence of Hubs \
-   • The Efficiency of Routing in the network
+   • the Efficiency of Routing in the network

 On this plot, we can compare the reachability of the two networks:

 ![reachable_nodes](/ada-outlier-datastory/assets/img/reachable_nodes.png)

 We can observe a few things: first, the 2024 curve does not plateau at the same value as the 2007 one.
 This can be explained by a few factors: in our 2024 dataset, some articles from 2007 have been deleted and thus will never be reachable in 2024.
-There are also some articles that may have lost all their incoming links in 2024 because the links structure got completely changed and more specialized.
-Thus no links from the selected 4604 could redirect to them as there were not close enough.
+There are also some articles that may have lost all their incoming links in 2024 because the link structure got completely changed and more specialized.
+Thus no link from the selected 4604 articles could redirect to them as there were not close enough.
-Secondly, we see that both curves follow the same pattern, with a very sharp increase, almost exponential, and then reaching a plateau.
+Secondly, we see that both curves follow the same pattern, with a very sharp increase, and then reaching a plateau.
 This is a typical behaviour of internet networks and reflects a good connectivity and efficiency of routing.
 With each link clicked, the increase in average reachable nodes is extremely big.
 The biggest increase in both curves occurs between hop 2 and 3.
 This reveals the presence of central hubs that allow redirection to many other nodes when reached.
 This information is also reflected by the very small average shortest paths that we have observed earlier on.
-Finally, we observe that the plateau is reached sooner in the case of 2024 : after only 5 hops versus 6 in 2007.
-Again this shows that the network in 2024 is probably easier to naviguate than in 2007 : in 5 hops you can reach the maximum average number of reachable nodes.
+Finally, we observe that the plateau is reached sooner in the case of 2024: after only 5 hops versus 6 in 2007.
+Again this shows that the network in 2024 is probably easier to naviguate than in 2007: in 5 hops you can reach the maximum average number of reachable nodes.

 {: .box-note}
    **Clustering Coefficient**
+   The Clustering coefficient measure the degree to which nodes will tend to cluster together.
+Here we use the overall average clustering coefficient which averages over all clustering coefficients of the graph.

-If we look at the clustering coefficients of the graphs we observe the following values :
+If we look at the clustering coefficients of the graphs we observe the following values:

 |   | 2007 | 2024 |
 | Average clustering coefficient | 0.19 | 0.26 |

-Again, the clustering seems to be higher in 2024 than in 2007 !
+Again, the clustering seems to be higher in 2024 than in 2007!
 This should also improve the connectivity of the network.

 ## 2.C.
 Conclusions on the structural differences observed

-As we saw, many differences exist between the 2 networks, but it is hard to conclude wheter this would render a 2024 version of the Wikispeedia game easier to play or not.
+As we saw, many differences exist between the 2 networks, but it is hard to conclude whether this would render a 2024 version of the Wikispeedia game easier to play or not.
 Our intuition is that it should be the case, as on average the shortest path is smaller and the number of links per page is bigger in 2024.
 Moreover as we just saw, the number of hops needed to reach the average number of nodes is smaller too.
 However we still cannot infer based on this that the game would be easier for the players, and will thus see how the differences in structure that we have studied could impact the paths played in 2007.

 <div class="chat">
   <div class="Marty">
         <div class="message">
           I think I get it this time, Doc!
-We cannot really know for sure that the game would be easier in 2024 because, well, we haven't tried it yet !
+We cannot really know for sure that the game would be easier in 2024 because, well, we haven't tried it yet!
         </div>
         <div class="icon"></div>
     </div>
    <div class="Doc">
       <div class="message">
-        Precisely Marty !
-We have a pretty good proof that the two networks are different enough in how they are structured but how can we know if one is easier than the other ?
+        Precisely Marty!
+We have a pretty good proof that the two networks are different enough in how they are structured but how can we know if one is easier than the other?
       </div>
       <div class="icon"></div>
   </div>